relu91/niftyeditor/README.md

 niftyeditor
 ===========

-an editor to edit nifty-gui files
+an editor to edit nifty-gui files.
+Download and news at : http://niftyeditor.it/